 In July 1982 The Flute Society celebrated its 10th anniversary with a seminar at Goodwood Orphanage, directed by David Cubbin, with guest artists Vernon Hill and Neil Fisenden.
 A special concert was given in Elder Hall, featuring the guest artists, all past presidents and the winners of the junior and senior competitions associated with the seminar.
 The Flute Choir, conducted by David Cubbin, performed “Synthesis”, a work by Jill Lowe commissioned for the occasion.

-10th Birthday Cake: Beth Peake, Alison Rosser, Sylvia Beare, Elizabeth Koch, Noreen Ashenden, Melvyn Schlank, David Cubbin, Beryl Correll
+10th Birthday Cake: Beth Peake, Alison Rosser OAM, Sylvia Beare, Elizabeth Koch AM, Noreen Ashenden, Melvyn Schlank, David Cubbin, Beryl Correll

 The Flute Society’s 21st birthday was celebrated in July 1993 with a Flute Fest at Marryatville High School, comprising a weekend of masterclasses and flute fun activities with guest artists Vernon Hill and David Cubbin.